-- A fever (100.4°F or higher) or not feeling well? - A cough that cannot be attributed to another health condition? - Shortness of breath that cannot be attributed to another health condition? - Chills that cannot be attributed to another health condition? - Sore throat that cannot be attributed to another health condition? - Muscle aches (myalgia) that cannot be attributed to another health condition or specific activity (such as physical exercise)? - Household or close contact with an individual who tested positive for the virus as a screen question?
+- A fever (100.4°F or higher) or not feeling well? - A cough that cannot be attributed to another health condition? - Shortness of breath that cannot be attributed to another health condition? - Chills that cannot be attributed to another health condition? - Sore throat that cannot be attributed to another health condition? - Muscle aches (myalgia) that cannot be attributed to another health condition or specific activity (such as physical exercise)? - Household or close contact with an individual who tested positive for the virus as a screen question? - Vomiting or diarrhea which cannot be attributed to another health condition?

 If an individual answers YES to any of the screening questions before arriving, they should stay home and not enter the building.
-If an individual reports upon arrival, the school should activate our Protocol for COVID-19.

-Prince George County School Clinics - Every school building has a school health clinic and every School has a Registered Nurse.
-School nurses promote health, wellness, attend to students' illness needs, and assist in the area of disease prevention so students may be safe and learn in the educational setting.
+Prince George County School Clinics - Every school building has a school health clinic and every School Health Clinic has a Registered Nurse.
+School nurses promote health, wellness, attend to students' illness needs, and assist in the area of disease prevention so students may be safe and learn in their educational setting.